mui/toolpad/docs/data/toolpad/studio/components/button/button.md

 ### `color`

 The color property has two options: primary (default) and secondary.
-These take input from the global theme that you set in Toolpad from the theme tab.
+These take input from the global theme that you set in Toolpad Studio from the theme tab.
 {{"demo": "ButtonColor.js", "hideToolbar": true}}

 ### `size`